Webster's Third New International Dictionary: Revisions and updates

 Since the 1961 publication of the Third, Merriam-Webster has reprinted the main text of the dictionary with only minor corrections.
 To add new words, they created an Addenda Section in 1966, included in the front matter, which was expanded in 1971, 1976, 1981, 1986, 1993, and 2002.
 However, the rate of additions has been much slower than it had been throughout the previous hundred years.

 Following the purchase of Merriam-Webster by Encyclopædia Britannica, Inc. in 1964, a three-volume version was issued for many years as a supplement to the encyclopedia.
 At the end of volume three, this edition included the Britannica World Language Dictionary, 474 pages of translations between English and French, German, Italian, Spanish, Swedish, and Yiddish.

-A CD-ROM version of the complete text, with thousands of additional new words and definitions from the "addenda", was published by Merriam-Webster in 2000, and is often packaged with the print edition.
+A CD-ROM version incorporating the full text and the addenda in a single alphabetical list was published in 2000.
+It was included with print editions.
+This was later replaced with a subscription-based website, now called Merriam-WebsterUnabridged.com, that receives periodic updates.

-The Merriam-Webster staff has been working on a fourth edition (W4) of the Unabridged since 2008, but a publication date has not been set.
-It is now unlikely that Merriam-Webster will ever publish a print version of W4 due to its unprecedented length.
-A decline in pageviews of Merriam Webster's website around 2015-2016 due to reduced Google rankings resulted in less advertising revenue for its online product.
-Merriam-Webster laid off employees, and the project for a fourth edition was put on indefinite hold, where it remains as of 2025.